Firesphere/silverstripe-partial-userforms/Readme.md

 # Further improvements

 - Save the partial form to LocalStorage, to enable pre-filling of forms
+- Retrieve the partial form from the server to enable pre-filling of the forms
 - JS test coverage

 # Actual license